 Action Related Policies and Standards Timeframe Action Lead Action Support Status (through December 2021) and Recommendations 2.
 Housing Programs 2.5 Lot Consolidation To ensure that there is a sufficient supply of multifamily zoned land to meet the City's RHNA, the City will help facilitate lot consolidations to combine small residential lots into larger developable lots by providing information on development opportunities and incentives for lot consolidation to accommodate affordable housing units available on the City's website and discussing with interested developers.
 As developers/owners approach the City interested in lot consolidation for the development of affordable housing, the City will offer the following incentives on a project-by-project basis: • Allow affordable projects to exceed the maximum height limits, • Lessen set-backs, and/or • Reduce parking requirements.
 The City will also consider offsetting fees (when financially feasible) and concurrent/fast tracking of project application reviews to developers who provide affordable housing.
 Potential Funding Source: City Development Services Fund H-1-1 Ongoing, as projects are processed through the Development Services Department.
 Annually meet with local developers to discuss development opportunities and incentives for lot consolidation.
 Development Services (Planning Division) The City made information on lot consolidation available on its website.
 City staff offer free pre-application meetings to developers, which provides an opportunity to discuss ways the City could support lot consolidation to encourage housing development.
-In 2022, the City received two applications for lot consolidation for the purposes of multifamily housing: The Lyla (294 units, assembling 6 parcels) and Bow Stockton Apartments (143 units, assembling 2 parcels).
-Both projects will include affordable units and will benefit from a waiver of the Affordable Housing Fee.
+In 2023, the City did not receive any applications for lot consolidation for the purposes of multifamily housing.
+However, the City did release an RFP for development partners on Cityowned land, including a set of four parcels that will likely be consolidated as a part of an affordable housing development.
 Quantified Objective: 149 lower-income units in high opportunity areas to facilitate mobility.
 2.6 Zoning for Missing Middle Housing Types The City shall review and amend the Zoning Code and applicable design guidelines to encourage and promote a mix of dwelling types and sizes, specifically missing middle-density housing types (e.g. duplexes, triplexes, fourplexes, courtyard buildings) to create housing for middle- and moderate-income households and increase the availability of affordable housing in a range of sizes to reduce displacement risk for residents living in overcrowded units or overpaying for housing.
 Potential Funding Source: City Development Services Fund, SB2/LEAP or REAP Funding Quantified Objective: 40 middle- and moderate-income units to support housing mobility and access to high opportunity areas.
 H-1-1 Within three years from adoption of the Housing Element Development Services (Planning Division) Strategic Planning and Innovation This is being reviewed and will partially be implemented with the Kammerer Road Urban Design Study and the implementation of Senate Bill 9.
 2.7 Development Streamlining The City will establish a written policy or procedure and other guidance, as appropriate, to specify the Senate Bill (SB) 35 streamlining approval process and standards for eligible projects, as set forth under California Government Code, Section 65913.4.
 Potential Funding Source: City Development Services Fund H-2 Establish a policy or procedure by June 2021.
 Ongoing, as projects are processed through the Development Services Department Development Services (Planning and Building Divisions) The City has a written policy on SB35 processing, including an application specific to projects seeking SB35 streamlining.
 Additional provisions are being incorporated into the Municipal Code Chapter 23.17 (Affordable Housing Streamlined Approval) as part of the implementation of SB9.